brebotics/The-Guide/README.md

 - [Object Detection](https://github.com/brebotics/The-Guide#object-detectionvuforia-tflite)

 ## Setting up Android Studio
-head ova to da [android studio website](https://developer.android.com/studio), n download da exe
+head over to the [android studio website](https://developer.android.com/studio), and download the exe

-make sure ur not on a firewalled wifi connection, gradle issues may occur
+make sure your not on a firewalled wifi connection, gradle issues may occur

 now that android studio is installed, i assume you want to learn roadrunner as well. download [roadrunner from da github](https://github.com/acmerobotics/road-runner)